DevelopersCommunity/libreswan-gcp/README.md

 The VM will be created and configured by [Terraform](https://www.terraform.io/).
 The `main.tf` configuration file requires the following parameters:

-- `project`: Google Cloud Plataform project ID
+- `project`: Google Cloud Platform project ID
 - `zone`: free VMs are available in the following zones:
   - `us-west1-a`
   - `us-west1-b`